webofdata/specification-archived/specification.md

   - The "_si" of C is the _si of A (or B as they are the same)
   - For each property in A if there is no corresponding property in B add it to C.
   - For each property in A if there is a corresponding property in B then merge the values:
-    - If either of A or B properties are a list then they are merged by flattening them into one list: e.g. [a, b, c][d, e] becomes [a,b,c,d,e], and [ {}, [], "d"], "x" becomes: [ {}, [], "d", "x" ]
+    - If either of A or B properties are a list then they are merged by flattening them into one list: e.g. [a, b, c][d, e] becomes [a,b,c,d,e], and [ {}, [], "d"], "x" becomes: [ {}, [], "d", "x" ].
     - For non lists values a new list is created and the values from A and B are added. e.g. {}, "x" becomes: [ {}, "x" ]
-    - Duplicates are not removed.
+    - Duplicates are removed.
   - All properties on B that are not present on A are added to C.

 Merging of two or more subject representations can result in a new materialised representation or can appear to be a merged representation.
 This is up to the client to decide.
 These rules are defined to give some consistency to the merging process.

 #### Normal JSON Properties

 Semantic JSON allows all other JSON without restriction.
-It is also possible to use data type encoding standards such as transit without issue.
+It is also possible to use data type encoding standards such as transit, without issue.

 ## DataSet Sharing Protocol

 The DataSet Sharing Protocol (DSP) is a simple protocol to allow a client to keep a local copy of a dataset in-sync with a remote copy.
 It defines the set of endpoints that a DSP server MUST offer and the semantics that a compliant client MUST implement.

 The goal of DSP is to provide clean and simple semantics that can be implemented easily and quickly to promote the sharing of datasets.
-The web of data needs mechanisms that enable complete datasets to be shared easily, automatically and incrementally.
+The WebOfData needs mechanisms that enable complete datasets to be shared easily, automatically and incrementally.

 Allowing applications to collect and download datasets incrementally allows them to run with no dependencies on remote services.
 This is turn allows them to provide a guarenteed quality of service to their users.